 Visit Vancouver Island, Canada

 Covered from head to toe in emerald rainforest, Vancouver Island lies just off Canada’s west coast.
-Far from the cityscape of Vancouver, just over the water, the island has retained a landscape wild enough to sustain black bears, an endemic subspecies of grey wolf, and bald eagles.
+Far from the cityscape of Vancouver, just over the water, the island has retained a landscape wild enough to sustain black bears, an endemic subspecies of gray wolf, and bald eagles.
 Our Canada specialists will use their first-hand experience to help you plan where to go on your trip to Vancouver Island.
 You could take a Zodiac from Tofino in search of foraging bears, explore First Nations culture in northern Vancouver Island, or hike through old-growth forest trickling with waterfalls along the island’s mountainous spine.Whale watching trips give you an opportunity to see pods of orcas, which are permanent residents off the coast of Victoria, British Columbia’s capital.
-During the summer, you can also spot migratory humpback and Pacific grey whales in Clayoquot Sound, where you might be joined by dolphins, sea lions and otters.
+During the summer, you can also spot migratory humpback and Pacific gray whales in Clayoquot Sound, where you might be joined by dolphins, sea lions and otters.
 In the north, Campbell River is one of the best places for salmon fishing, while Port Hardy is a gateway to remote bear lodges.

 Places to visit in Vancouver Island

 Featuring heavily on our experiences of visiting Vancouver Island, these selected places are destinations that also prove consistently popular with our travelers.
 Our specialists can help you choose how to include them in your wider trip, based on your preferences.

 This sample itinerary will give you an idea of what is possible when you travel in Vancouver Island, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Vancouver Island